webappvicio/atmail860onAWS/README.md

 We reccomend to select *t3.medium* instance to comply with the AtMail minimum requirement of 4GB of memory avialable.
 It's importante that the RDS and the EC2 instances are in the same region/zone.

-:dollar: t3.medium EC2 as reserved instance (no-upfront) as a cost of 25$ per month (300$ per year, 0.85% per year per user on the 357 users license).
+:dollar: t3.medium EC2 as reserved instance (no-upfront) as a cost of 25$ per month (300$ per year, 0.85$ per year per user on the 357 users license).

+:dollar: I also tried to run the server on a t3.small EC2 with only 2GB of RAM (182$ per year, 0.50$ per year per user on the 357 users license).
+Unofrtunatly, clamd has a poor memory management and so with only 2GB RAM, it's necessary to activate the swap disk.

 It's preferred to have 1 root volume with the operating system and the software (8GB-16GB), and 1 extra EBS volume to hold the imap data.